DHTMLX/docs-todolist/docs/api/rest_api/routes/GET routes/Get_tags.md

 ### Description

-@short:Returns a promise with an array of all default tags.
+@short:Returns a promise with an array of all default tags

 The route handles the GET request made to the **'/tags'** path and sent by the [**getTags()**](api/rest_api/methods/gettags_method.md) method.